longhorn/longhorn/README.md

 A backupstore is a NFS server or S3 compatible server.

-A backup target represents a backupstore in the Longhorn.
+A backup target represents a backupstore in Longhorn.
 The backup target can be set at `Settings/General/BackupTarget`

 #### Setup AWS S3 backupstore
 1. Create a new bucket in AWS S3.